Starlight-Skull/seasonfall/README.md

 ## For the player

+Now hosted right here on [GitHub Pages](https://starlight-skull.github.io/Seasonfall/).

-Download the [latest](https://github.com/Starlight-Skull/Seasonfall/releases/latest) release and run the appropriate executable.
+~~Download the [latest](https://github.com/Starlight-Skull/Seasonfall/releases/latest) release and run the appropriate executable.~~

-Now also available online via [GitHub Pages](https://starlight-skull.github.io/Seasonfall/).
+> Development for native releases is removed for the time being.

 ---